 In motor policies, there are two types of deductibles at work.

 Voluntary deductible, also known as excess, is one that the insured chooses.
 A deductible that an insurer imposes is called a compulsory deductible.
 The latter is generally an outcome of regulations.
 Insurers do not apply these deductibles based on their discretion.
 However, the voluntary deductible is something you can select to control your costs.
 Also, voluntary deductible in motor insurance is applicable only to the own-damage part of motor insurance and not the third-party liability part.

-Deductible is also applied in group/individual health policies and Top-up health plans.
+A deductible is also applied in group/individual health policies and top-up health plans.
 It can be applied either per treatment, per year, or per life.

-However, co-pay clause (see What Is Co-Pay?) is more prominent with health insurance.
+However, health insurance providers usually apply a co-pay clause (see What Is Co-Pay?) with health insurance.

-Mrs. Suman decided to buy a health insurance cover for herself.
-She approached a health insurance provider to get a quote for a total cover of Rs.
-2,00,000.
-Suman did not have any significant health issues so, she was not keen on spending too much money on the premium.
-Taking care of this, the insurance agent advised Suman to buy a health insurance with a deductible so that she could get a discount on premium.
-The deductible was set at Rs.
-2000 per event.
+Suman decided to buy health insurance cover for herself.
+She approached a health insurance provider to get a quote for a total cover of Rs 2,00,000.
+Suman did not have any significant health issues, so she was not keen on spending too much money on the premium.
+The insurance agent advised Suman to buy a health insurance with a deductible to get a discount on the premium.

 The insurer set the deductible at Rs 10,000 per event.
 This reduced the premium by about 40%, which was a significant amount.
 Suman is happy with the outcome because she can easily pay the deductible amount of Rs 10,000 if needed.
 But she also knows that the insurance will pay for all expenses over that amount.